 - Configuring execution settings: This section provides information about configuring execution settings while defining a configuration.
-Desktop Central enables you to automate the redeployment process through the Execution Settings option.
+Endpoint Central enables you to automate the redeployment process through the Execution Settings option.

 - Managing configurations and collections: This section provides information about managing defined configurations.
 It gives you information about the following:

-- Various configuration statuses displayed on the Desktop Central server
+- Various configuration statuses displayed on the Endpoint Central server

 - Modifying configurations or collections